taocpp/PEGTL/doc/Errors-and-Exceptions.md

 By default, global failure means that an exception of type `tao::pegtl::parse_error` is thrown.

-Note that starting with PEGTL version 4.0.0 `parse_error` is no longer a monolithic class derived from `std::runtime_error`.
+Note that starting with PEGTL version 4.0.0 `parse_error` is no longer a monolithic class derived from `std::run-time_error`.
 To simultaneously allow for different types of position information _and_ a single type that can be used to catch all parse errors there is a base class with the non position-type dependent parts as well as a derived class that is templated over the position type.

 Synposis: